Do you have questions about Elder Law or Elderly Estate Administration?

 Assets owned only by the decedent usually become part of the probate estate for the executor or administrator to manage.
 But some property transfers to beneficiaries by other, non-probate, means.

 Probate is not always a lengthy process, and non-probate assets transfer slightly faster than probate assets.
 By using non-probate transfers, however, the estate loses some of the protections offered by wills and trusts.
-Robert Slutsky is an attorney who has been dealing with probate matters and wills for 30 years, and if you live in Chester County, Delaware County, or anywhere nearby, he can advise you during this process.
+Robert Slutsky is an attorney who has been dealing with probate matters and wills for over 30 years, and if you live in Chester County, Delaware County, or anywhere nearby, he can advise you during this process.

 Wills, Trusts, & Non-Probate Transfers